jakeqaverch/Engagement-Survey/README.md

 | 5      | 50    | 0.050      |
 | % Positive || 65.9          |

+- The sentiment on this question is relatively mixed with 65.9% of respondents answering positively.
+- The outliers who answered 2 should be examined further as they may need more support

 ## I believe that my skills are well utilized in my role.